 Disbursements when selling can include:

-Transfer fee – will be paid to your conveyancer for transferring funds to your mortgage company.
+Transfer fee – This will be paid to your conveyancer for transferring funds to your mortgage company.
 Funds are required on a particular day, and a Telegraphic Transfer ensures the money reaches the account on time.